daniele77/daniele77.github.io/_drafts/cpp-extern-template.md

-Please note that the solution still applies when the template function/class is part of a third-party library: in that case it's enough to add your own header file including the library that adds the extern template clause.
+Please note that the solution still applies when the template function/class is part of a third-party library: in that case, it's enough to add your own header file including the library that adds the extern template clause.

 ```c++